• Skip to primary navigation

 It sounds super technical, but essentially it’s just a fancy way of being able to trigger certain tasks automatically.
 When done properly, workflow automation in your digital workspace can significantly cut down on manual admin work.

-Here are some examples of workflow automations that save time.
+Here are some examples of workflow automation that save time.

-• Automatically create tasks and to-dos based on email requests– if someone sends you an email asking you to do something, you can have an automation that magically creates a ticket for you in whatever project management software you use like Asana or Jira
+- Automatically create tasks and to-dos based on email requests– if someone sends you an email asking you to do something, you can have automation that magically creates a ticket for you in whatever project management software you use like Asana or Jira

 Improve customer support- Each time a form is submitted on your website, a support ticket is automatically created